LearnVueCo/learnvue/content/articles/vue-firebase-authentication.md

 That’s it.

-For the second step, we have to open up `App.vue` and replace our template code with a `&lt;router-view&gt;` element.
+For the second step, we have to open up `App.vue` and replace our template code with a `<router-view>` element.
 And this renders whatever component the router resolves to – meaning that it will **change based on the current path in the URL.**

 ```vue{}[App.vue]
 <template>